TimofeevKirill153505/LibraryApi/Readme.md

 Test project.
 Instrictions to run:
-Clone repo and run aspnet application.
-Run http or https profile.
-When the app will be ready, it will open your browser at swagger page.
+Clone repo and run 4 aspnet application in https profile: LibraryApi(localhost:3000), LibraryApi.AuthServer(localhost:3003), LibraryApi.Read(localhost:3001), LibraryApi.Write(localhost:3002).
+Main app should automatically open browser at right page.
+If it doesn't, open https://localhost:3000/swagger.
+To authorize you need to get a json token from GetToken action of Token Controller add use the authorize button of swagger ui.